iamconorwilson/stream-discord-bot/README.md

 # Twitch Discord Alerts
-A simple JS application that sends a message to a Discord channel when a Twitch streamer goes live.
+A simple Typescript application that sends a message to a Discord channel when a Twitch streamer goes live.

 ## Prerequisites
 - Twitch application with a client ID and client secret (https://dev.twitch.tv/console)